phetdam/py_gc_helpers/README.rst

    by two ``assert`` statements checking whether the error indicator has been set or not.
 One unit test purposefully sets the error indicator by passing an invalid generation number; this may have caused the crash, but the effects don't seem to be reproducible.
+It is possible, however, to call the equivalent of ``gc.collect`` to collect all generations by calling the `PyGC_Collect`__ method which is exposed in the Python C API, but it simply wraps ``gc_collect_with_callback`` and does not take arguments.

 A lightweight API for enabling/disabling Python garbage collection implemented in the `gc`__ module from Python C extension code or C/C++ code embedding the